 - Well being

 La Sultana Oualidia is an excellent choice for families with young kids as it has safe swimming in the lagoon from its sandy beach - a very gradual drop-off and few waves.
 You’d feel a real sense of security within the walled gardens of La Sultana where there are always plenty of staff about to keep an eye on your little ones.
 And, of course, any kid would enjoy a boat trip on the lagoon.

 Family friendly accommodation:

-Excluding the Prestige Deluxe rooms and the Treehouse Suite, all rooms can take at least one extra bed and a baby cot (which are free for children under 2 years old)
+Excluding the Tree House, all rooms can take at least one extra bed and a baby cot (which are free for children under 2 years old)

 Babysitting available by arrangement